 Take Foreign Language In High School

 Seriously I don’t know how much this has been helping me.
-I am re-learning things I already knew in high school all throughout my semesters in Spanish.
-It has been really helpful because I know a lot of the vocabulary already.
+I am re-learning things I already knew in high school throughout my semesters in Spanish.
+It has been beneficial because I know a lot of the vocabulary already.

 Take The Foreign Language, And Take It Seriously

 Don’t just goof off.
 Pay attention because eventually, you may need the skills it taught you later.

 It’s strange.
 We were never really taught how to put sentences together in college.
 In high school, we wrote every day, but in college, it’s mostly learning about parts of the sentence, and then you're expected to know how to put it all together.
 It’s hard to explain, but make sure you are writing.

 Work On Your Listening And Reading Comprehension Skills